floatdrop/jsot/readme.md

 ## Benchmarking results

-Some benchmarking results for a while.
+Some benchmarking results.
+It's not a final numbers (but can be used for bottomline), because `jsot` not implementing huge part of BH functionality.

 ```
                       Simple